Australian Security Intelligence Organisation: Transfer to Home Affairs

 In July 2018, then-Prime Minister Malcolm Turnbull announced the creation of the Department of Home Affairs - a new ministry to include the Australian Federal Police, the Australian Border Force, and the Australian Security Intelligence Organisation.
 This meant the transfer of ASIO away from the Attorney-General's Department, although the Attorney-General would remain responsible for approving ASIO warrants.
 This move was somewhat criticised, with John Blaxland from the Australian National University warning against tampering with a system that was "arguably the envy of the world", saying "I have yet to see any compelling evidence that what we have is not working, or that there is a compellingly better option out there."

 In July 2024, it was reported that ASIO was to be moved back to its original setting within the Attorney-General's Department.
 Under the new arrangement, the Department of Home Affairs retains responsibility for national security policy, its design and implementation, while operational control of ASIO shifts back to the Attorney-General's Department.

 Criticisms and controversies

 Infiltration by Soviet spies

-From the earliest years of ASIO's existence, possibly from its inception, the organization has been infiltrated by Soviet spies.
+From the earliest years of ASIO's existence, possibly from its inception, the organization had been infiltrated by Soviet spies.
 This was admitted by ASIO beginning in 2016, though other sources had made earlier allegations that Soviet spies had deeply infiltrated ASIO at nearly all levels of intelligence and operations.